ChandraNarreddy/sillyproxy/README.md

 Errors:                 0       (0.00%)
 ```

-Silly's ECDSA performance is comparable to that of NGINX'.
-Silly's RSA performance compared to NGINX is abysmal; this is expected as GO's TLS library is not optimized for RSA performance.
+Silly's ECDSA performance is comparable to that of NGINX' whereas Silly's RSA performance compared to NGINX' is abysmal; this is expected as GO's Crypto library is not optimized for RSA.
 Ideally, you should use RSA certificate only as a fallback to serve clients that do not support ECDSA Signature Algorithm.
-Most modern browsers support ECDSA, so Silly's lacklustre RSA numbers should not matter much.
+Most modern browsers support ECDSA, so Silly's lacklustre RSA number should cause minimal concern.

-## Authors
+## Author

 * **Chandrakanth Narreddy**